GeorgiiMakarov/Volumetric-Scene-API/README.md

     s3 = boto3.client("s3",
                       aws_access_key_id=AWS_ACCESS_KEY_ID,
-                      aws_secret_access_key=AWS_SECRET_ACCESS_KEY) # Region name might be missing here

-    s3.put_object(Bucket=AWS_BUCKET_NAME, Key=filename, Body=data)
+                      aws_secret_access_key=AWS_SECRET_ACCESS_KEY) # Region name might be missing here s3.put_object(Bucket=AWS_BUCKET_NAME, Key=filename, Body=data)
     # Returns an S3 public URL (ensure your bucket policy allows public reads if you use this directly)
     return f"https://{AWS_BUCKET_NAME}[.s3.amazonaws.com/](https://.s3.amazonaws.com/){filename}"

-Note: The s3_utils.py provided in your image is simplified.
-For a robust solution, you'd likely pass region_name to boto3.client as well, and upload_to_s3 might be an async function if called from FastAPI's async routes.
-Also, handling UploadFile objects directly (as in previous discussions) is more common than filename, data. app/tasks.py
+app/tasks.py
 Defines Celery tasks for background processing.
 # app/tasks.py